-Compared to the previous year, in 2016 the level of corruption decreased a bit.
-In the long term, it has also declined moderately in recent years.
+Compared to the previous year, in 2022, the level of corruption remained unchanged.
+In the long term, it has declined moderately in recent years.

-The ranking is led by Denmark with a value of 10.
-The sad last place is occupied by Somalia (90 points).
+The United States are in 24th place with a score of 31.
+The ranking is led by Denmark, with a value of 10.
+The sad last place is occupied by Somalia (88 points).